 U.S. immigration law does not permit a permanent resident to petition a fiancé.
 There are two options.
 If eligible, the permanent resident can apply for U.S. citizenship.
 Once a U.S. citizen, the petitioner can file Form I-129F and bring his/her fiancé to the United States.
 Alternatively, the couple can marry outside the United States.
 Once married, the permanent resident can petition the spouse.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Adjustment of Status Application (Form I-485), Petition for Alien Relative (Form I-130), Citizenship Application (Form N-400), and several other USCIS forms.

 Note to Reader: This post was originally published on September 11, 2018, and has been modified with improvements.